harrellbm/Quartz-Garden/content/Discipleship Mindset.md

 ---
 "Note Planted:": 2024-06-27
-"Last Tended:": 2024-06-28
+"Last Tended:": 2024-12-01
 ---
-#🪴Sprout  #😁Strongly-Agree
+#🪴Sprout  #😁Strongly-Agree  #🟢Conviction
 ****
  >`Importance`: 98%

+> [!summary] The Big Idea
-***The Big Idea***: We have been sent out to make disciples.
+> We have been sent out to make disciples.
 People who follow Jesus into the fields of this world to do the work of the Kingdom.

 * * *